-Drinking Turmeric Milk in Pregnancy – Health Benefits & Risks
+Turmeric Milk in Pregnancy – Benefits and Side-Effects

 Congratulations!
 You are pregnant.
 The pregnancy news must be slowly sinking in, but you must have already thought twice about your diet.
-Whatever you eat during pregnancy will affect your health and your baby’s health.
-And you might doubt even the healthy spices, which otherwise you’d have added generously to your vegetables and dals.
-Today, we will talk about one particular spice – turmeric – Indian saffron, which has a long history of medicinal use, dating back nearly 4000 years, is “generally recognized as safe” (GRAS) as a food ingredient by the U.S. Food and Drug Administration.
+Whatever you eat during pregnancy will affect your health and your baby’s health, and this often brings even everyday ingredients into question—including comforting choices like turmeric milk during pregnancy or enjoying golden milk in pregnancy.
+You might doubt even the healthy spices, which otherwise you’d have added generously to your vegetables and dals.
+Today, we will talk about one particular spice—turmeric—often called Indian saffron, which has a long history of medicinal use dating back nearly 4000 years and is “generally recognised as safe” (GRAS) as a food ingredient by the U.S. Food and Drug Administration.
 It offers a host of benefits to a pregnant woman, but high doses of it can harm the foetus.
 Read on to know whether turmeric is safe for pregnant women or not.

 Nutritional Value of Turmeric